How we can help

 When should I call the doctor?

 Ear infections often take care of themselves after a few days.
 However, if you find them sticking around for more than 3 days, it's time to call the doctor.
-You should also contact your doctor if you have:
+You should also contact your doctor if you have extreme pain or repeat ear infections, a high fever (over 100.4 degrees), reduced muscle movement or drooping in the face, or swelling around the ear.

 Tips for prevention